Solution · Automotive

 First-call booking capture improved from 38% to 83%, and declined-service recovery added an average of $4,100 per month in customer-pay revenue within 90 days of activating Prefero.

 We were losing jobs to voicemail every day, calls that came in while we were under cars.
-Cora now handles every inquiry and books the slot before the driver even thinks about calling another shop.
-Echo has recovered more declined brake and fluid work in three months than we tracked manually in the previous year.
+Cora now handles every inquiry and books the slot before the driver even thinks about calling another shop, and Echo recovered more declined brake and fluid work in three months than we tracked manually in the previous year.
+Lila's review requests have our Google rating climbing every week.
 Our comeback rate went from 41% to 66% in one quarter.

 Composite story drawn from multiple businesses we work with.